Dodgers ball girl makes play of the game, tackles fan who ran onto field

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-The Dodgers came away with an 8-2 victory over the Los Angeles Angels, but she easily made the play of the game after stadium security chased the streaker across the infield dirt and onto the outfield grass.
+The Dodgers came away with an 8-2 victory over the Los Angeles Angels, but she easily made the play of the game after stadium security chased the fan across the infield dirt and onto the outfield grass.
 The fan decided to run in foul territory near the first base line, and that’s when the ball girl leveled up and hit the fan, which forced him to flip over the wall.

 Dodgers fans in the stands reacted accordingly.